 \subsection{Outline}

 The paper is organized as follows.
 In Section \ref{section: preliminaries}, we collect preliminary results on the moduli spaces of rational curves.
 We also introduce Geometric Manin's Conjecture in Subsection \ref{subsection: GMC}.
 In Subsection \ref{subsection: conics on dP2}, we study conic bundles on del Pezzo surfaces of degree $2$, which is used to prove Theorem \ref{thm: semi-main thm}.
 In Section \ref{section: AM}, we construct Artin-Mumford double solids from linear systems of quadric surfaces in $\mathbb{P}^{3}$ (e.g., \cite{Beauville2016Luroth}).
-Then we see several basic properties on Artin-Mumford double solids (Subsection \ref{subsection: AM constr}) and the difference between algebraically and numerically equivalent classes of $1$-cycles (Subsection \ref{subsection: alg equiv vs num equiv}).
+Then we see several basic properties of Artin-Mumford double solids (Subsection \ref{subsection: AM constr}) and the difference between algebraic and numerical equivalence classes of $1$-cycles (Subsection \ref{subsection: alg equiv vs num equiv}).
 In Section \ref{section: rational curves on AM}, we study the moduli spaces of rational curves on Artin-Mumford double solids.
 We concentrate on the geometry of lines and Reye congruences in Subsection \ref{subsection: line vs Rey cong}.
-Lastly, in Subsection \ref{subsection: higher deg rational curves on AM}, we prove the main theorems combining the results of \cite{Okamura2024Gt}.
+Lastly, in Subsection \ref{subsection: higher deg rational curves on AM}, we prove the main theorems combining the results of \cite{Okamura2025Gt}.